-What is a person but part crocodile, part horse, part computer, and part angel; therein lie all the conflicts of humanity.1xi there are accommodating babies and there are demanding babies.
+What is a person but part crocodile, part horse, part computer, and part angel; therein lie all the conflicts of humanity. (xi

+There are four kinds of adults in the world: babies acting like adults, children acting like adults, adolescents acting like adults, and Grownups, who are the real adults.
+Adults may share any of the four mentalities, and still live very different lives.
+Just as babies differ in temperament, babies acting like adults can also have different personalities.
+After all, there are accommodating babies and there are demanding babies.
 Healthier and unhealthier varieties of personalities also exist for children and adolescents who are acting like adults.
 Each of the four minds has unique features, which shape how we live our lives.
 Each mind becomes successively dominant in the heathy brain as we age.
 Most people will experience periods of time from decades to moments when one mind or another dominates a person's level of consciousness.
 And all four minds can exist within any individual, each consciousness dominant at one time or another.
 (The above description of people as part crocodile, horse, computer, and angel is an early aphorism I wrote to represent the four minds of humanity.
 See Appendix C for a complete list of my aphorisms from the quadrune mind perspective.)